mia-platform/documentation/docs/console/company-configuration/extensions.md

 sidebar_label: Manage Extensions
 ---

-Extensions allow expanding Console capabilities by adding custom pages to the sidebar navigation, to provide users with new pages tailored to your Company needs or to integrate external tools with a seamless experience within the product.
+Extensions allow expanding Console capabilities by adding custom pages to the sidebar navigation.
+This allows you to provide users with new pages tailored to your Company's needs or integrate external tools with a seamless experience within the product.

 ## Extension Manager